Primate Pal Rainforest Information

 Instead of using timber as the only source of income from a tree, there are many other products that can be harvested without harming the tree, like fruit, fiber, natural latex and medicinal plants.

-There are many different conservation groups helping to save the rain forest.
-Some of these are working with the native people to research the vast knowledge that they have about the animals and plants with which they live.
+There are many different conservation groups helping to save the rainforest.
+Some of these are working with the native people to understand and document the vast knowledge they have about the animals and plants with which they live.